 The drafting of the revised Guidelines is a clear indication that the National Board views proprietor pharmacists as holding the primary responsibility within a pharmacy.
 Going forward, we anticipate that the National Board will have little tolerance for proprietor pharmacists that decide to take a “back seat” in the administration and management of their pharmacy(s).
 We recommend that all proprietor pharmacists take the New Year to review their current management and administration arrangements to ensure that there are working within the requirements of the revised Guidelines.

-Contact Kellie Dell’Oro, Principal if you have any questions.
+Please contact Principal Kellie Dell’Oro if you have any questions.